The four memory files

 PRIORS.md

 Domain knowledge accumulated through running ZO.
 Each prior references the failure that triggered it.
-After 23 sessions, ZO has 34 documented priors.
+ZO has 40+ documented priors, each tracing to a real failure.

 sessions/